mapa17/configfy/README.md

 ```

 ## Author
-I happy to receive any feedback or comments on github or privatly to manuel.pasieka@protonmail.ch
+I happy to receive any feedback or comments on github or privately to manuel.pasieka@protonmail.ch

 ## Why
 I wrote this library because I often have to write prototypes in a *scientific* settings, in which it is unclear upfront what goals to achieve.